 3. Choose the Right Connection Type

-- For increasing voltage: Avoid mixing Ah ratings in series unless absolutely necessary.
+- To increase voltage: Never mix Ah ratings in series unless absolutely essential.

 4. Use a Battery Management System (BMS)